abelcarreras/DynaPhoPy/examples/lammps_interface/GaN/README.txt

 properties in one run.
 Alternatively, the trajectory can be stored in the disk in hdf5 format for later analysis using "--save_data" option.

+Note: The Tersoff potential file included in this example (SiCGe.tersoff) is part of LAMMPS package.
+This file is included here only for convenience.